-As frontline witnesses to the hardships that food bank users experience, you no doubt have every desire to help your users find a long-term solution to their problems.
+As frontline witnesses to the hardships that food bank clients experience, you no doubt have every desire to help your clients find a long-term solution to their problems.
 With your unique perspective, you and your team can become a crucial player in long-term policies that reduce the need for food banks in the future.

-YOU AND

 YOUR TEAM

 CAN BECOME A

 CRUCIAL PLAYER

 IN LONG-TERM

 POLICIES THAT

 REDUCE THE

 NEED FOR FOOD

 BANKS IN THE

 FUTURE.